sam-perez/secrets-public/app/lib/secrets/performance.readme.md

 ## Setup.

-We ran the following code in a small benchmark sampling run on Sam's new macbook pro 15" with m2 and 24gb of ram in up to date chrome on 2024-05-15.
+We ran the following code in a small benchmark sampling run.

 ```
   (async () => {